 Unit prices saw the biggest gains during Q1 2020 in Darlinghurst, Chatswood, and the City of Sydney.
 Darlinghurst lies within the City of Sydney LGA, while Chatswood is away from the city centre in the northern suburbs and part of the Willoughby City LGA.
 Unit prices rose by 6.2 percent in Darlinghurst, by 6.14 percent in Chatswood, and by 5.66 percent in the Sydney.
 Willoughby City LGA as a whole experienced a fall in the median sales price of units by 0.66 percent.
 Unit prices in the entire City of Sydney LGA fell by 2.52 percent in Q1 2002.

 The largest fall in the median unit sales price in Q1 2020 occurred in Ryde, which is part of the Ryde City LGA.
 The average unit sales price in Ryde fell by 5.78 percent, while unit prices in the Ryde City LGA rose by 0.48 percent.
 Merrylands in the Cumberland LGA had the second largest price drop in Greater Sydney at 5.05 percent.
-The third largest price drop for units in the Greater Sydney area was experienced in Wolli Creek in the Bayside LGA.
+The third largest price drop for units in the Greater Sydney property market was experienced in Wolli Creek in the Bayside LGA.
 While average unit prices fell by 2.33 percent in Bayside LGA as a whole, the median unit price fell by 4.31 percent in Wolli Creek.

 As at Q1 2020, the suburb with the highest rental yield (with High Confidence Forecast) for units is Penrith.
 This district sits in an LGA of the same name in the western outer suburbs of Greater Sydney.
 The average unit sales price in the Penrith suburb is A$395K.
 Prices there fell by 2.77 percent in Q1 2020.
 At the same time that unit sales prices in Penrith fell, rent levels for units rose by 0.26 percent, improving rent yield and giving Penrith units for rent a yield of 5.01 percent.